vkpaswan/vkpaswan/README.md

-- 👋 Hi, I’m @vkpaswan
+- 👋 Hi, I’m Vivek Kumar Paswan
 - 👀 I’m interested in Computer Vision and Deep Learning
 - 🌱 I’m currently working as a research scholor in School of Computer and Systems Scieces, Jawaharlal Nehru University, New Delhi, Indi